kilbergr/BoomerRang/README.md

 3. In psql shell, create role that corresponds to app:
  `CREATE ROLE admin WITH LOGIN PASSWORD 'trussadmin';`
- likely also want to create a superuser role:
+ likely also want to create a superuser role--currently have one 'truss':
  `python manage.py createsuperuser`